-Setting out, this was our second overnight backpacking trip, other one in mid summer, which we were out well over one week in White River National Forest.
+Setting out, this was our second overnight backpacking trip, other one in mid summer, which we were out well over one week in White River National Forest, near Vail, CO.

-Going for out for one night, we hiked on a frigid trail reaching Cub Lake that evening, only to find it frozen solid.
+Going for out for one night, we hiked on a frigid trail reaching Cub Lake that evening, only finding it frozen solid later.
 By 5:30pm a Winter storm in full swing.
-Pitching our tent almost in the dark, with high blizzard like conditions, could not get inside any quicker.
+Pitching our tent almost in total darkness.
+With high blizzard like, White-out wind conditions, could not get inside tent and sleeping bags any quicker.
 Realizing to our surprise, next morning we slept in the middle of frozen Cub Lake.

 Frozen lakes makes an ideal place to pitch a tent, being so flat, covered in soft snow.
 Having -20 degree sleeping bags, neither one of us felt the cold inches away, inside these goose down bags.
 Drifting off to sleep, hoping it would not drop much lower, having no idea of weather.
 Praying we would not be found as a couple of ice-cubes days later.

 This was our first experience hiking in Rocky Mountain National Park, which was an extreme one, but not our last.

 You're probably wondering how this ties in to a painting blog, as I rarely blog about anything other than our paint industry.
-Well, this story does have a direct relation with painting & hiking across RMNP some 17+ years later, but you'll have to read entire article.
+Well, this story does have a direct correlation with painting & hiking across RMNP some 17+ years later, but you'll have to read entire article.